isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 			</ol></li>
 </ol>

-Travellers arriving in Singapore from Category (II), (III) and (IV) countries/regions will not be required to take a COVID-19 PCR test on arrival in Singapore.

 &#x2610;  <i><b>F) Contact Tracing Apps and TraceTogether Registration</b></i>

-To aid with contact tracing, travellers must download and create a user profile on the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, and activate <a href="https://www,whatsapp.com/download" target="_blank">WhatsApp</a> on their mobile phones.
+To aid with contact tracing, travellers must download and create a user profile on the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a> on their mobile device.
+The application must be used by the traveller for the duration of the trip for the purpose of aidign contact tracing.

 Children who are aged 6 years or below in this calendar year are exempted from this requirement.
 Travellers who are 7 to 12 yrs of age in the current calendar year, and those who are unable to use a mobile device due to a certified disability or special need, will receive a TraceTogether token on arrival in Singapore.
 For more details on the use of TraceTogether, click [here](/health/tt-for-travellers).